 (3) In considering whether to suspend the licence the CEO must have regard to any representations made by the licensee within the period referred to in subsection (2)(2)(c).

+[Section 221 amended by No. 65 of 2004 s.
+54.]

 222. Revocation of suspension

 (1) The CEO must, by written notice given to the licensee, revoke the suspension of a licence if the CEO is satisfied that the steps specified in the suspension notice have been taken.